 Chryssostomos Chatgilialoglu was born in 1952 in Nikea (Greece) where he grew up and went to school until the age of 18.
 He went to Italy for University studies and received a doctorate degree in chemistry from the University of Bologna in 1976.
 In 1977, he moved to England for two years postdoctoral appointment at York University (1977-1979, Professor R.O.C.
 Norman) and in the end of 1979 he moved to Canada for three years as research associate at the National Research Council of Canada, Ottawa (1980-1982, Professor K.U.
 Ingold).
-In 1983, he joined the Consiglio Nazionale delle Ricerche in Bologna (Italy) where he has been Research Director since 1991.
+In 1983, he joined the Consiglio Nazionale delle Ricerche (CNR) in Bologna (Italy) where he has been Research Director since 1991.
 In March 2014 he was appointed as the Director of the Institute of Nanoscience and Nanotechnology at the NCSR “Demokritos” in Athens (Greece) and from May 2015 he served as the vice-President of the NCSR “Demokritos”.
-In June 2016 he moved back to Bologna, to his Research Director position at the ISOF institute, Consiglio Nazionale delle Ricerche.
-From Ferbuary 2019, he is also Visiting Professor at the Center for Advanced Technologies, Adam Mickiewicz University, Poznan (Poland).
+In June 2016 he moved back to Bologna, to his Research Director position at ISOF-CNR.
+From February 2019, he is also Visiting Professor at the Center for Advanced Technologies, Adam Mickiewicz University, Poznan (Poland).
+In the end of 2019, he retired from CNR at the age of 67 years old and from February 2020 he is Research Associate at ISOF-CNR.
 He is Co-Founder and President of the spin-off company Lipinutragen.

 The Chatgilialoglu’s research group is active in the field of free radical chemistry addressed to applications in life sciences.
 In the recent years, he developed biomimetic chemistry of radical stress and related biomarkers.
 The discovery of endogenous formation of trans-lipids, research on cyclopurine DNA lesions and fatty acid-based lipidomics attracted worldwide attention.
 He is responsible for introducing tris(trimethylsilyl)silane (TTMSS) as radical-based reducing agent and for this he was the winner of the Fluka Prize “Reagent of the Year 1990”.